Full Scan

 -

-Click Yes to restart the system to perform the rootkit scanning.
+Click 'Restart' to restart the system to perform the rootkit scanning

 -

-If you click No, the full scan function will not be performed.
+If you click 'Exit', the full scan function will not be performed

 Note: The full scan will be performed only if you select Yes to restart the system to perform rootkit scanning. |